aakashns/jshtml/README.md

 console.log(renderToHtml(input) == expected); // true
 ```

+You can also use `jshtml.renderToJson` to convert a tree of JSX elements into serializable JSON that can be sent safely
+across the wire.
+The output of `renderToJson` can be passed to `renderToHtml` to generate HTML.

+## Installation

-To use it, just copy the contents of `jshtml.js` into your project.
+To use `jshtml`, just copy the contents of `jshtml.js` into your project.

 `jshtml` is currently under active development and a stable version will eventually be published to pacakge registries
 NPM and JSR.